 After the publication of this research, a similar study was conducted by Blackfish Engineering .
 This work came to the same conclusion that the tidal hybrid system was more effective at displacing oil and reducing carbon emissions than an equivalent wind hybrid system.

 The next stage of the research in 2021 will contextualise the cost savings with respect to the capital and operational expenditure of tidal stream and wind turbines.
 Through quantification of these costs, the hybrid system design can be optimised to establish the mix of technologies required to displace oil most cost effectively.
 Cost effectiveness will be quantifies based on LCoE, as well as whole system costs that also incorporate incurred grid costs.

-For further details on please contact Dr Danny Coles – see contact details below:
+For further details, please contact Dr Danny Coles:

 Carbon Trust, UK Tidal Current Resource & Economics, 2011

 HM Government, Industrial Strategy Offshore Wind Sector Deal, 2019